 To give you an idea of the network of roads (and some paths) we enjoy cycling in the area, a whole bunch of GPS logs have been compiled into an outline ride guide graphic.
 We might provide some annotation in a while, but meanwhile you can enjoy identifying key spots (a clue or two: north west corner is Bromyard, south west is Ross).

-- Elgar Ride Variations reprinted Sept 02.
+- Elgar Ride Variations reprinted Sept ’02.
 Six cycle routes around the Malverns, all but one starting in the town.
-May now be out of print (Feb 08) – 35p.
+May now be out of print.

-- Malverns Off-road Cycling Maps published July 02, £3-50 each.
+- Malverns Off-road Cycling Maps published July ’02, £3-50 each.
 Circular routes on bridleways and quiet lanes – Map 1 has six to the east of the Hills, Map 2 eight to west and north.
 (None are on the Hills themselves).
-Produced in partnership with AONB by Colin Palmer aka Offroad Cycling, phone 01531 633500, email: email@example.com
+Produced in partnership with the AONB by Colin Palmer aka Offroad Cycling.
+Copies may still be available from local tourist info centres.

-- By Bike in the Foothills of the Malverns A Malvern Hills AONB leaflet (summer 07) available from their website with maps and places of interest for three cycle rides round the area of 15 to 26 miles: Colwall and Cradley, Storridge and Knightwick, British Camp and Bromesberrow.
+- By Bike in the Foothills of the Malverns A Malvern Hills AONB leaflet available from their website – note this is a large 27.4MB pdf download.
+Maps and places of interest for three cycle rides round the area of 15 to 26 miles: Colwall and Cradley, Storridge and Knightwick, British Camp and Bromesberrow.
 (The suggested fourth ride of joining the 3 together is probably not of interest to most people, but we’ve created our own variation in TrackLogs format, coming to about 52 miles with further suggestions for short cuts.)
-Downloadable in pdf format as two pages, both of around 5MB.
 There aren’t any cycling instructions, so do take care turning on or off the few main roads, especially between Eastnor and Ledbury on the British Camp ride.

 - A literary trail around the Malverns, from Malvern Hills AONB, designed for car and rather hilly, could be cycled.